 Corals resemble underwater trees.
-That just stand there.
-And do nothing.
-If that were true, then this would be a very short list.
+They just stand there.
+They do nothing.
+But if that were true, then this would be a very short list.
 The truth is much more entertaining.
-Corals argue and smootch.
+Corals argue and smooch.
 They grow taller than buildings and follow fish.
 They even beat up bullies with bodyguards.

 Corals also present us with unexpected dangers and mysteries.
 From halos around reefs to ER evacuations, here are the strangest things that corals do.

 Corals need sunlight to feed.
 Since they cannot turn sunlight into sustenance themselves, corals snack on the nutrients that are provided by the sun-loving algae living with them.
 This logic fell apart with deep-sea corals.

 Some nest in places so far down that sunlight cannot reach them.
 This seemingly nutrient-less existence was not the only mystery.
 Corals in shallow water fluoresce to protect their algae food factories from the Sun’s radiation.
 Deep-sea corals also glow.
 But why?
 They do not have to deal with any radiation.